stuartjwright/fantasy-football-app/report/050-architecture.md

 \newpage
 # Design and Planning

-Before development could begin, additional work was required in three different areas:
+Before development could begin, additional work was required in three areas:

-* **High Level Architecture** - identifying the different components required to form a complete web application, and how they will communicate with each other.
+* **High Level Architecture** - identifying the different components required to form a complete web application, and understanding how they will communicate with each other.
-* **Data Modelling** - identifying which entity classes were required, and their relationships to each other.
+* **Data Modelling** - identifying which entity classes were required, and modelling their relationships to each other.
 * **Technology Stack** - researching appropriate technologies for implementation.

 ## High Level Architecture

-The first choice was to decide which of the following two approaches to take:
+The first choice was to select one of two possible approaches to web application design:

 * The traditional approach, which involves most of the application logic being performed on the server, with appropriate HTML returned to be displayed in the browser.
 * The **Single Page Application** (SPA) approach, which allows for most of the user interface logic to be handled by client-side code which simply consumes data from the server.

 An article on Microsoft's website[@spa_traditional] states that the traditional approach is better suited to websites with simple client-side requirements, and that SPAs are better suited to applications which require more complex user interface functionalities than what basic HTML forms can offer.
-Given the requirements of this application, the **SPA** approach was selected.
+Given the requirements of this application, the SPA approach was selected.

-This decision meant that the server would be responsible simply for providing the client with the appropriate data, rather than returning HTML pages to display.
+This decision meant that the server would be responsible only for providing the client with the appropriate data, rather than returning HTML pages to display.
 Although the specific needs of this application meant that real-time bi-directional communication was a requirement, it was also necessary to consider more traditional requests.
 For example, a user must be able to send a request to log in, or view a list of available leagues to join.
-For this reason, it was decided to implement a **REST API** on the backend in addition to the **Socket.IO** server to push real-time updates.
+For this reason, it was decided to implement a **REST API** on the backend in addition to the **Socket.IO** server required to push real-time updates.

 **API** stands for Application Programming Interface - a means by which programs talk to each other. **REST** stands for Representational State Transfer.
-A REST (or RESTful) API is an API which follows a particular set of rules - it receives requests from client programs, and sends appropriate responses.
+A REST (or RESTful) API is one which follows a particular set of rules - it receives requests from client programs, and sends appropriate responses.
 There are different types of request for different purposes.
-A **GET** request typically involves the client program making a request for data from the server - for example, a user requesting to see a list of players.
+A **GET** request involves the client program making a request for data from the server - for example, a user requesting to see a list of players.
 A **POST** request will typically involve the client sending some new data to be written to the server's database.
 In this application, a user creating a new league would be an example of a use case for which a POST request would be appropriate.

 Regardless of the request type, a REST API typically sends a response containing some data.
-There are a number of different data formats which can be chosen, but **JSON** (JavaScript Object Notation) is the most popular data format for exchange of information in web applications, so this is what was selected.
+There are a number of different data formats which can be chosen, but **JSON** (JavaScript Object Notation), being the most popular data format for exchange of information in web applications, was selected.

 A diagram showing the high-level architecture can be seen in figure \ref{architecture}.